Butt joint: Nailed butt joint

-Dowel reinforced butt joint
+Dowel-reinforced butt joint

-The dowel reinforced butt joint or simply dowel joint has been a very common method of reinforcing butt joints in furniture for years.
+The dowel-reinforced butt joint or simply dowel joint has been a very common method of reinforcing butt joints in furniture for years.
 They are common in both frame and carcase construction.
 Dowel joints are popular in chairs, cabinets, panels and tabletops.
 They are also used to assist with alignment during glue up.

 The technique consists of cutting the members to size and then drilling a series of holes in the joint surface of each member.
 Holes are often drilled with the assistance of a dowelling jig which aids in accurate hole placement — accuracy is paramount in this technique to ensure members line up perfectly in the completed joint.
 The holes are drilled such that there are corresponding holes in each member into which short dowels are inserted with some glue.
 The joint is brought together and clamped until the glue has dried.

-This produces a joint which is much stronger than a butt joint without reinforcement.
+This produces a joint that is much stronger than a butt joint without reinforcement.
 The dowels offer some holding strength even after the glue has deteriorated.
 Over time, dowels may shrink and become loose.
 They take on an oval shape in section owing to the different rate at which wood moves with different orientations of the grain.
 Loose dowels allow the joint to flex, although it may not fall apart.
 This phenomenon is evident in creaking chairs and wobbling book cases.
 For this reason, dowel joints are not preferred for high-quality furniture.